UN chief urges 4-day Easter 'pause' in fighting in Ukraine

 He suggested the pause begin Thursday, which is Holy Thursday for Orthodox Christians, who make up the majority of Ukraine’s population.

-Guterres said the goal is to open “humanitarian corridors” so civilians can escape embattled areas and more humanitarian convoys can get in, particularly to such areas as Donetsk, Luhansk, Kherson and Mariupol.
-More than four million people in those areas, and 12 million nationwide, need food, water and medicine.
+Guterres said the goal is to open “ humanitarian corridors ” so civilians can escape embattled areas and more humanitarian convoys can get in, particularly to Donetsk, Luhansk and Mariupol in the eastern region known as the Donbas — the focus of Russia’s current offensive — and Kherson in the south.
+More than 4 million people in those areas, and 12 million nationwide, need food, water, medicine or other assistance.

+Ukrainian Ambassador Sergiy Kyslytsya called on Russia to heed Guterres’ call.
+But Russian deputy Ambassador Dmitry Polyanskiy said Tuesday he was “a bit skeptical” about the idea.

+“I really don’t know what’s the point of entering in the game with Ukrainians on such issues,” Polyanskiy said.
+He maintained that Russia has offered to create humanitarian corridors, but Ukraine didn’t use them or misused them.

 But Griffiths suggested Monday there could be “some ripeness” for a cease-fire as the Orthodox Easter holiday approaches Sunday.
 He broached the idea Tuesday with the Ukrainian Council of Churches and Religious Organizations, an interfaith group, Guterres said.